 - Bonus Promotion: The highest offer is 25,000 miles.

 The Gold American Airlines card is fairly unremarkable.
 It's no longer a good deal now that Citi has aggressively expanded the benefits on Platinum Select.
 When you consider that the Platinum costs only $45 more and it offers you first checked bags for free, that may justify the higher cost – even if you only use that perk once per year (because one checked bag normally costs $50 per round trip).

 [imga=American Airlines credit card"]http://creditcardforum.com/images/cards/padded/american-airlines-card-229r.jpg[/imga]This is their lowest tier and it basically operates like a store credit card (but for an airline, of course).
 Here's why I say that...

 - Not a major card: This is NOT a Visa/MasterCard/American Express/Discover.
 It can only be used for purchases from American Airlines.

 - No Rewards Program: You don't earn extra miles for using it and there is no bonus offer with it.

-- Deferred Interest: Similar to those financing "deals" you see at furniture stores and tire shops, this AAdvantage card offers 0% on purchases of $150+ if paid in full within 6 month.
+- Deferred Interest: Similar to those financing "deals" you see at furniture stores and tire shops, this AAdvantage card offers 0 percent on purchases of $150+ if paid in full within six months.
 If every penny of the purchase is not paid off before then, then the interest is charged retroactively going back to the date of purchase for the full amount.
-As of the time of this review, that interest rate was a Variable 25.99% or non-variable 21.96 percent - 25.99 percent.
+As of the time of this review, that interest rate was a Variable 25.99 percent or non-variable 21.96 percent - 25.99 percent.
 That can get very expensive.

-This version is only for those who have absolutely terrible credit and are trying to rebuild credit history.
+This version is only for those who have bad credit and are trying to rebuild credit history.
 Everyone else should try for a better tier.

 The winner is...